kubernetes/enhancements/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers/README.md

 * **Will enabling / using this feature result in any new calls to the cloud provider?**

-  No, it will actually remove calls to the cloud provider in all core components.
+  Possibly.
+As this change focuses on a migration of previously in-tree code to externally developed CCMs, it is out of scope to provide predictive guidance about how those project teams will add or remove calls to the cloud provider.
+In the alpha state of this feature, the in-tree code was migrated into external out-of-tree repositories.
+At that point in time, no new cloud provider calls were added.

 * **Will enabling / using this feature result in increasing size or count of the existing API objects?**